theRealAph/ScopeLocals/README.md

 The fork/join model offered by `StructuredTaskScope` means that the dynamic scope of the binding is still bounded by the lifetime of the call to `ScopedValue.where(...).run(...)`.
-The `Principal` will remain in scope while the child thread is running, and `scope.join()` ensures that child threads terminate before `run(...)` can return, rendering the binding inaccessible.
+The `Principal` will remain in scope while the child thread is running, and `scope.join()` ensures that child threads terminate before `run(...)` can return, destroying the binding.
 This avoids the problem of unbounded lifetimes seen when using thread-local variables.

 ### Migrating to scoped values